Flutter-Bounty-Hunters/swift_ui/CONTRIBUTING.md

 ### New Concepts and Re-used Concepts
 Sometimes it makes sense to duplicate an existing Flutter concept in `swift_ui`, and other times it doesn't.

 As a guiding principle, any Swift UI view should be cloned by a widget in `swift_ui`, even if Flutter already has a similar widget.
 For example, Swift UI has a `VStack` which is conceptually similar to Flutter's `Column`.
-Despite the similarity, `swift_ui` should introduce a `SwiftUiVStack` widget.
+Despite the similarity, the `swift_ui` package should introduce a `VStack` widget.

 Some Swift UI types will be very similar to Flutter types, but slightly different.
 For example, Swift UI defines `VerticalAlignment` which is very similar to Flutter's `CrossAxisAlignment`.
 However, `VerticalAlignment` includes a `firstTextBaseline` and `lastTextBaseline`, while Flutter only offers a single `baseline`.
-As such, `swift_ui` should create `SwiftUiVerticalAlignment` to match Swift UI.
+As such, the `swift_ui` package should create `VerticalAlignment` to match Swift UI.

 In cases where a Swift UI type introduces nothing of value beyond an existing Flutter type, use the existing Flutter type instead of creating a new type.
 For example, a `CGFloat` should be represented by a Dart `double`, a Swift UI `EdgeInsets` should be represented by a Flutter `EdgeInsets`, etc.